-With your help we can provide a sense of comfort and familiarity in a far too unfamiliar place.
+With your generous gift we can provide a sense of comfort and familiarity in a far, too unfamiliar place.

 Aaron was diagnosed with Dihydropyrimidine Dehydrogenase Deficiency at around 5 months old.
 For ease, lets refer to it as DPD.
 To our knowledge Aaron is currently the oldest example of severe infancy born DPD living at the moment.
 There are less than 25 cases of it reported world wide…ever.

 As a result of Aaron’s DPD diagnosis, he suffers from seizures aka Epilepsy.
 He is on a remarkable regimen of anti-seizure meds that have not completely managed his epilepsy, but has certainly made his life much more manageable.
 He experiences a variety of neurological events daily.